ycpcs/cs201-spring2021/assign/assign01.md

 * Milestone 1: Complete the **Disk** class
 * Milestone 2: Complete the **DiskModel** (model) and **DiskPanel** (view-controller) classes

+Note that the bodies of some of the methods have the code

+{% highlight java %}
+throw new UnsupportedOperationException("not implemented yet");
+{% endhighlight %}

+As you implement each method, simply remove this code.

 ### Disk class

 An instance of the **Disk** class represents one of the disks placed on the game board.
 Each **Disk** object should store the **x** and **y** coordinates of the disk's center, a **radius**, and a color (represented as member of the **DiskColor** enumeration).
 You should add fields to the class for each of these 4 properties.